 We need to apply other types of techniques like convert emojis or emoticons to words when we collect data from customer service messages.
 We should perform well in this process.
 Because the result of this directly affected the ChatBot model.

 After completing all the activities mentioned earlier, we need to build a model for Chatbot by using a preprocessed dataset.
 Here we have to select which type of Chatbot we need to build our Chatbot problem statement or goal.

-Generative based Chatbot performed well as compared to retrieval-based models.
-Because it easily captures the style of questions and their customer responses etc. Generative -based models suitable for complex queries and retrieval-based models well performed on simple queries.
+Generative-based Chatbot performed well as compared to retrieval-based models.
+Because it easily captures the style of questions and their customer responses etc. Generative-based models are suitable for complex queries and retrieval-based models are well performed on simple queries.

 We can build chatbot models using sequences to sequence Natural Language Processing architecture to produce or generate sequential data in the correct form.